hereisalexius/random-vid-bot/README.md

 1.3 As result you will get USERNAME and TOKEN for your bot

-### 2 Prepare our video set
+### 2 Prepare your video set

 2.1 Go to https://mityurl.com/

-2.2 Enter link to yourl video-list to the field and press "Create List"
+2.2 Enter link to your youtube video-list to the field and press "Create List"

-2.3 As result you wil get "short-link" to your list, use /r param in the end of link to make it "random"
+2.3 As result you will get "short-link" to your list, use /r param in the end of link to make it "random"

 ### 3 Run